railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 .. index::
    single: module; sale_margin

-If you want to check your margins on sales orders you can install the :mod:`sale_margin` module.
+If you want to check your margins on sales orders, you can install the :mod:`sale_margin` module by selecting :guilabel:`Margins in Sales Orders` for installation in the :guilabel:`Reconfigure` wizard.
 This will add margins calculated on each order line and on the order total.

 .. figure:: images/sale_margin.png